SRFG-MAT/RoboGen-Backend-Service/README.md

 steps to run the sample rest service on docker -

-1. Clone the Repository - git clone https://github.com/nanic/python-rest-api-docker.git
+1. Clone the Repository

-2. Move to the directory - cd python-rest-api-docker
+2. Move to the cloned directory

 3. Build the docker image - docker build -t python-rest .